jobergner/backent-cli/README.md

 - removes meta fields
 - adds 'hasUpdated' field
 - updates of elements with multiple children will only include children that actually updated

+### local-only-state and remote-state mapping:
+some actions should/must not rely on the server accepting, processing, and broadcasting it.
+(apart from UI) like a character walking, rotating, aiming.
+In this case the action should be processed lokally, changes be applied to a local state, which only handles local data.
+However a second action should still be send to the server, as the movement of a character needs to be broadcasted to everyone.
+The position of the the character should therefore be read from the local state.
+What if the actions of another player manipulate the position of the character?
+In this case the remote position state of the character would be changed. it's up to the dev to decide which state is used, local or remote. maybe the dev should implement a flag on the server side state to signal the frontend to use the remote state instead.

 ### TODO
 - finish state machine